Many capable students miss out on OC due to a lack of preparation. We double your child’s chance to get an offer.

-Preparing students for success in the New Selective Placement Test.
-We double your child’s chance to get an offer.
-80%-85% success rate.
+Preparing students for success in the OC Placement Test.
+We have many success stories.

 Opportunity Class (also known as OC) is a program in government schools in NSW that caters to academically gifted and talented children in Years 5 and Year 6.

 The class provides a rich and intellectually stimulating educational environment.
-Students who wish to be placed in an Opportunity Class in Year 5 need to sit the test in Year 4, which is usually in July of each year
+Students who wish to be placed in an Opportunity Class in Year 5 need to sit the test in Year 4, which is in early May of each year.

 Entry into OC is determined by two factors: